 In 2018, Rita and Rana started to once again regain hope after four years in captivity.
 Fighters from the Islamic State (ISIS) had kidnapped and enslaved them back in 2014 just because of their Christian faith.
 Both women suffered immensely during captivity and despite that they were captured separately, both received similar abuses, forced conversion to Islam, and enslavement.
 However, as ISIS began its retreat across Iraq, the terrorists’ grip on prisoners they once enslaved began to loosen up.

 “I thought the darkness would never end, but then there was a light and I dreamed the nightmare would end,” Rita says.

-Rita and Rana were rescued by The Nazarene Fund and were reunited with their families.
+The Nazarene Fund rescued Rita and Rana and reunited them with their families.
 They entered our Women at Risk program and began the process of healing and recovery.
-Today both are safe and healthy, but their recovery continues.
+Today both are safe and healthy as their journey towards recovery continues.

 “We are so grateful for the support we received from The Nazarene Fund,” Rita says, “now we want to help too.”

-The Nazarene Fund is focusing our efforts on the plight of women who, every day, face the horrors of war, abuse, and captivity.
-We hope to bring attention to these Women At Risk and what can be done to help them. #womenatrisk.
+The Nazarene Fund remains focused on the plight of women who are facing the horrors of war, abuse, and captivity.
+We hope to bring attention to these Women At Risk and to offer them all possible assistance and aid. #womenatrisk.